Agony in the Garden of Olives

 What happened next?
 See Annas questions Jesus

-1 Gethsemane, the place where it happens: Read the blue text
+1 Gethsemane, where it happens: Read the blue text

 2 Jesus prays: Read the green text

-3 Peter, James and John are tested, and fail: Read the red text
+3 Peter, James and John fail the test: Read the red text

 4 Jesus accepts God's will: Read the black text